 We therefore proposed a method for determining samples in which the features important for classification have significant changes.
 By analyzing those samples and features, we can know more about why performance improved or how an update influences a particular malware family.
 For the feature contribution computation, we used a consistent importance value called the SHAP value, due to property that SHAP values are comparable across different models.
 Our proposed method calculates increasing rates of SHAP values after updates to reflect changes in feature importance.
 We conducted experiments demonstrating that the causes of performance changes by model updates can be identified with the proposed method.
-Through a case study, we manually analyzed the model update based on the output of the proposed method, finding that it can distinguish slight changes for a particular malware family.
-Currently, we have only analyzed the results by selecting high increasing rate features, without studying specific rate values.
-In future work, we will gather more information and conduct qualitative analyses from the results of our method.
+Through the case studies, we manually analyzed the model update based on the output of the proposed method, finding that it can distinguish slight changes for a particular malware family, and reflect bias data in the training set.
+Currently, we have analyzed the results by selecting samples with significant SHAP value changes, and identified key features for model changes by analyzing attribution changes.
+In future work, we will gather more information and try to conduct qualitative analyses of the results.